Dzhake/Braid/LaunchArguments.md

 `-60fps`, `-30fps`, `-20fps`, `-15fps`, `-12fps`, `-10fps` - Bypass Braid's startup frame-rate check and force the game to try and run at this many frames per second.
 If the number is too high for your computer, action in the game will be slowed down.
 Because you are skipping the startup test, postprocessing will always be on.
 If you want to turn it off (and thus possibly hit the frame rate target you are going for), use -no_post below.
 If you press the 0 key in-game, you'll get some HUD text telling you what frame rate the game is trying to hit, how fast it is actually going, and whether postprocessing is turned on.

 `-no_post` - Do not perform postprocessing effects.
 This may make the game run more quickly on your graphics hardware, but time-oriented visual effects will be much simpler.
+(Instead of chrome change (grey/colorful screen) screen will be overlayed with blue/yellow colors)

 `-no_music` - Disable music.